Why is there a PS5 shortage? Here's the reason – and how to buy it

 1. Sony PS5 setbacks began with the pandemic

-Sony didn't announce the PlayStation 5 for months during the first half of 2020 (we first saw Xbox in December 2019), allegedly delaying the initial reveal several times due to the pandemic.
+Sony didn't announce the PlayStation 5 for months during the first half of 2020 (if you recall, we first saw Xbox in December 2019), allegedly delaying the initial reveal several times due to the pandemic.
 Rumors of a February launch event gave way to a supposedly scheduled March unveiling, turned into a April reveal that never was.
 We didn't even see what it looked like until June.

 Manufacturing and shipping timelines were stretched, and demand has outstripped supply – it's been seven years since a major Sony console launch.
 So Covid-19 has a lot to do with why you can't find PS5 in stock today.
 Things didn't get off to a running start for a product everyone wanted so badly.